kent28808/windows-11-disa-stig-remediations/README.md

 - No selected STIG requirement remained failed or required manual validation after remediation.
 - None of the 10 selected requirements were classified as not applicable to the Windows 11 Pro VM.
 The Windows 11 LTSC exception for `WN11-CC-000252` did not apply to this system.
 - The detailed Host Audit report identified the target by its scanned asset address, `10.3.0.33`, rather than by the Azure VM display name.
-- The results are specific to the V2R7 audit benchmark used for both assessments.
-A newer STIG release may contain revised, removed, or additional requirements.
-- This project addressed 10 selected requirements from the full Windows 11 STIG V2R7 benchmark.
-Other failed or warning results in the full compliance assessment remained outside the scope of this remediation exercise.
-- The results are specific to the V2R7 audit benchmark used for both assessments.
-A newer STIG release may contain revised, removed, or additional requirements.
+- This lab used Windows 11 STIG V2R7 consistently for both assessments.
+V2R7 is now an archived release; the results demonstrate compliance with the 10 selected V2R7 requirements and should not be interpreted as validation against the latest Windows 11 STIG release.
 - Registry and audit-policy checks confirmed the required local settings, while the follow-up Tenable audit provided independent scanner validation.
 - No risk exception or alternate disposition was required for the 10 selected requirements because all 10 passed the follow-up audit.
 - These results demonstrate successful remediation of the selected requirements; they do not establish that the entire Windows 11 VM is fully STIG-compliant.